STRIDES-Codes/STAW-Health/README.md

 # How are we going address this problem?

-This project will begin to fill the research gap by integrating data sources and creating a web app with R shiny to visualize risk.
-This visualization tool will be shared with anyone who may benefit; from farm workers themselves to health departments to policymakers.
+This project will begin to fill the research gap by integrating data sources and creating a web app with R Shiny to visualize risk.
+This visualization tool will be shared with anyone who may benefit, from farm workers themselves to health departments to policymakers.
 We hope that this analysis will bring attention to the issue, ultimately inspiring interventions to protect agricultural workers in the face of increasing risks.

 The workflow overview below shows where we got data and how it was processed to create our Shiny app.